Icinga/icinga2/doc/02-getting-started.md

 On FreeBSD the IDO modules for MySQL are included with the icinga2 package and located at /usr/local/share/icinga2-ido-mysql/schema/mysql.sql

+Alpine Linux:

+On Alpine Linux the IDO modules for MySQL are included with the `icinga2` package and located at /usr/share/icinga2-ido-mysql/schema/mysql.sql

 > **Note**
 >